MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 Specify the following parameters while defining a virtual network with static IP configurations:

 > [!Important]
-> In this version of AKS on Azure Stack HCI, it is not possible to change the network configuration once the AKS host or the workload cluster are deployed.
-The only way to change the networking settings is to start fresh by removing the workload cluster(s) and uninstall AKS on Azure Stack HCI.
+> This version of AKS on Azure Stack HCI does not allow any network configuration changes once the AKS host or the workload cluster have been deployed.
+In order to change the networking settings, you must start fresh by removing the workload cluster(s) and then uninstalling AKS on Azure Stack HCI.

 - Name: The name of your virtual network.
 - Address prefix: The IP address prefix to use for your subnet.